 This privacy notice only deals with the use of personal data for marketing purposes.
 The notice applies to marketing for both clients and non-client contacts.
 Use of personal data in relation to services provided by Dixcart is dealt with in a separate Privacy Notice (Client).

 We rely on legitimate interest as the legal basis for processing your personal data in relation to marketing communications to you.
-You have the right to unsubscribe from any of our Newsletters at any time and to ask Dixcart to stop processing your personal data for marketing purposes.
+We consider legitimate interest to arise; if you have a meeting with Dixcart, if you are referred to Dixcart and we have correspondence with you, if you connect to a Dixcart individual on LinkedIn, if you read a Dixcart article posted by Mondaq, if you make an enquiry, or if you subscribe to receive Newsletters via the Dixcart UK website.
+You have the right to unsubscribe from Dixcart Newsletters at any time and to ask Dixcart to stop processing your personal data for marketing purposes.

-Limited data on individuals may be uploaded to Mailchimp for the purpose of marketing communications and Mailchimp do not use the uploaded data for any other purpose.
-Dixcart has reviewed Mailchimp’s privacy policies and consider them to be adequate.
+Limited data on individuals registering to receive Newsletters, may be uploaded to Mailchimp for the purpose of marketing communications and Mailchimp do not use the uploaded data for any other purpose.
+Dixcart has reviewed Mailchimp’s privacy policies and consider them to be adequate (28.03.23).

-We have set out how and why we use your personal data and to whom it may be disclosed below:
+We have set out how and why we use your personal data and to whom it may be disclosed in a table format:

 Dixcart Group entities may contact you if they have a legitimate interest to do so.

 Personal data may be transferred to and viewed by any party providing services to us to support the operation of our business, such as IT and other administrative support.

 Third parties with whom the data needs to be shared for Health and Safety reasons.